-- open list: STACK

-- closed list: visited nodes.
+- Data structures for the closed list.

-- May need to store the set of visited nodes in order not to visit a node too many times.

-- Methods:

 - ▶ Hash table

 - ▶ Sorted list and then use binary search

 - ▶ Balanced search tree

-- > · · ·
+- \triangleright · · ·

-- This is a real issue in order to get out of a long and wrong branch as fast as you can.

 - Solution found may not be optimal.

 DFS: Illustration

 Layout the nodes in a 2-D plane, and sweep the plane from "shallow to deep" and from "left to right".